 - Color Space and Gamma Space

 - Lift, Gamma, Gain

 A Look is configured either in-camera in Menu > Settings > Look or in REDCINE-X PRO® in the Looks panel.

 For more information, go to the REDCINE-X PRO Operation Guide.

 Where can I download sample R3D footage?

 To download sample R3D® footage, go to the Sample R3D Files page.

 Does RED provide 3D LUT support?

-Yes, for cameras with the MONSTRO, HELIUM, GEMINI, and DRAGON sensors.
+Yes, for cameras with the MONSTRO, HELIUM, GEMINI, DRAGON, and DRAGON-X sensors.